w3c/secure-payment-confirmation/explainer.md

   });

 try {
+  // NOTE: canMakePayment() checks only public information for whether the SPC
+  // call is valid.
+To preserve user privacy, it does not check whether any
-  const canMakePayment = await request.canMakePayment();
+  // passed credentials match the current device. const canMakePayment = await request.canMakePayment();
   if (!canMakePayment) { throw new Error('Cannot make payment'); }

   const response = await request.show();
   await response.complete('success');

-  // response.data is a PublicKeyCredential, with a clientDataJSON that
+  // response.details is a PublicKeyCredential, with a clientDataJSON that
   // contains the transaction data for verification by the issuing bank.

-  /* send response.data to the issuing bank for verification */ } catch (err) {
+  /* send response.details to the issuing bank for verification */ } catch (err) {
   /* SPC cannot be used; merchant should fallback to traditional flows */ }